springboardmentor0328/Image_Recognition_System_Infosys_Internship_Oct2024/README.md

 # Image_Recognition_System_Infosys_Internship_Oct2024
 The image recognition project aims to develop a system capable of recognising individuals using a laptop's camera.
-This system leverages computer vision techniques to capture real-time images and process them for face identification.
+This system leverages computer vision techniques to capture real-time images and process them for face identification.<br/>

 **This is a real-time face recognition app built with Python, Streamlit, and FaceNet.
 It enables users to register and recognize faces using webcam input.**